How to Save Tax in India: 15 Best Ways for FY 2025-26

 12. Leave Travel Allowance (LTA)

 LTA received from employer for domestic travel is tax-free.
 Claim for 2 journeys in a block of 4 years (current block: 2022-2025).
+Only travel fare (flight/train) is exempt, not hotel or food expenses.
+Family (spouse, children, dependent parents/siblings) travel can be included.

 13. Electric Vehicle Loan — Section 80EEB